 - Whether the conversation has been replied to used by rules

-Select the multiple conversations you wish to merge by pressing COMMAND or SHIFT and clicking the emails, and click the three-dot menu at the top.
-Select Merge conversations.
-If you only select one conversation, the option will not appear.
+Select the multiple conversations you wish to merge by pressing COMMAND or SHIFT and clicking the emails.
+Click the More menu, then select Merge conversations.

 An alert will pop up confirming that you want to merge these conversations.
 If you're ready, select Merge.
 Keep in mind, this cannot be undone and there is no way to unmerge the conversations.

 The messages will then appear as one conversation.
 If the conversations you are merging have different subjects, the subject applied will be the subject of the conversation with the most number of messages, activities, and assignees.